iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 contents (via the metadata in Git), so that the data can be modified independently from the source code that addresses it.

-We won't go much deeper into how it works here, since we have many [guides](/doc/user-guide) and [references](/doc/command-reference) for that.
+We won't go much deeper into how DVC works here, since we have many [guides](/doc/user-guide) and [references](/doc/command-reference) for that.
 You can also try our
 [versioning tutorial](/doc/use-cases/versioning-data-and-model-files/tutorial)
 👩‍💻 to learn how it looks and feels.

-DVC's approach brings the following benefits:
+For now, here are some of the high-level benefits of this approach:

 - **Simple file names**: Work with a natural project structure.
 No need for ad hoc naming conventions like `data/20190922/labels_v7_final`.